The 10 Best Entry Level Marketing Jobs

 5. Social Media Specialist

-Yes, it is an entry level job in high demand.
+Yes, it is an entry-level job in high demand.
 It is all about social media marketing.
 The common tasks and responsibilities include:

 - Develop, run, and manage social media campaigns

-- Measuring performance and suggesting improvements
+- Measure performance and suggest improvements

 - Social listening

-- Developing content calendars
+- Develop content calendars

-- Collaborating with marketing teams
+- Collaborate with marketing team

 Seems like a dream job, right?